 - Entity Tax and Law

-Entity Tax and Law This course is a continuation of Individual Income Tax and Business Law.
-This
+Entity Tax and Law (4 credits) This course is a continuation of Individual Income Tax and Business Law.

 and the corporate business structure as well as how those differences impact